msteenhagen/auditory-representations/soundsasmediators.md

 3. sounds function as perceptual mediators
 4. sounds can function as perceptual representations

 The fourth of these theses is the central claim I defend in this paper.
 Note, that is not a universal claim.
 I will not defend the claim that the way we hear things by means of hearing sounds is always representational---i.e. that sounds always function as perceptual representations.
 I only establish that they can so function, and sometimes do.
 Nonetheless, the universal claim that sounds always function as perceptual representations is interesting to consider.
-That is why, in the final section of this paper, I show that such a stronger conclusion does follow when one makes two widely held additional assumptions about the nature of perception.
+That is why, in the final section of this paper, I show that such a stronger conclusion does follow when one makes one or both of two widely held additional assumptions about the nature of perception.

 But before all that, I begin by outlining how I think we should conceive of the way sound figures in human experience.